 - Potato Curry (Oil-Free, Vegan, Gluten-Free)

 - Lentil Keema (Vegan, Gluten-Free, w/ Instant Pot Option)

 If you make this Lentil Curry recipe, please let us know!
 Leave a comment, rate it, and tag your photo with #veggie__chick on Instagram.
 We love to see our recipes being made in YOUR kitchen!

 One-Pot Lentil Curry with Peas (+ Instant Pot option)Pin Rate

-- Large Pot (or Instant Pot)
+- Large Pot/Skillet or Dutch Oven (or Instant Pot)

 - 2 garlic cloves - minced

 - 1/2 medium yellow onion - finely diced (about 1 cup)